ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 **Arguments:**

 - Target application's [ANID](../applications-libraries.md#application-identifier) (4 bytes)
-- Domain type (1 byte):
+- Scope type (1 byte):
-  - `0x00` for the default domain
+  - `0x00` for the default service
-  - `0x01` for a custom domain
+  - `0x01` for a scoped service
-  - `0xA0` for the desktop environment domain
+  - `0xA0` for the desktop environment service
-  - `0xA1` for the filesystem manager domain
+  - `0xA1` for the filesystem manager service
-  - `0xA2` for the filesystem items opener domain
+  - `0xA2` for the filesystem items opener service
-- [Domain name](../services.md#service-domains) if asking to connect to a custom domain (8 bytes)
+- [Scope name](../services.md#scoped-services) if asking to connect to a custom scoped (8 bytes)
 - Command code (2 bytes)

 **Return value:**